 This is where our Calvinist thinker comes in.
 I would suggest the aesthetic theory of Christian philosopher Calvin Seerveld offers just that.
 In his book Rainbows for a Fallen World he maintains that aesthetics need not even be pinned on the notion of beauty.
 Instead, he suggests that we examine the “how” of the aesthetic dimension of life—what it does rather than its essence.
 Aesthetics in this case is part of the fabric of God-given nature itself—something we only need to be open and disciplined to perceive.

 What is it?
 His conclusion is that the aesthetic quality of life is characterized by allusiveness—a nuancedness or imaginativity.
 This includes the beautiful harmony of math and music, but it also the grotesque monstrousness of a crime, as well as the wit one might bring to a social event, the humourous movements of a body, and the festive celebration of religious ritual.

 Playfulness is a significant supportive moment in this understanding of aesthetics.
-It’s a readiness to fool around, an impulse to frolic and flair, a suppleness in one’s consciousness.
+It’s a readiness to fool around, an impulse to frolic and flair, a suppleness in one’s consciousness, a penchant for incongruity.

 This sort of imaginativity allows Chesterton to see quiet fun in ditch-water and Lewis to see joy as a pointer to something more.
 It is also what fuels the comic experience that Berger talks about.
 In effect, comedy is a way of perceiving the world, an aesthetic sense which, unless a comforting lie or distraction from the tragic real, ultimately points to the U-shaped plot of history: the fact that things will turn up in the end for good.
 In effect, joy becomes a pointer to providence and the telos of God’s redemptive plan.